The Song of Hiawatha: Film

-Several films have been made based on The Song of Hiawatha.
 In 1901 and 1902, Charles and Katharine Bowden took still and moving images of the play that the Anishinaabe descendants of Schoolcraft's informant, Chief Shingwauk, staged in Debarats, Ontario, on a regular schedule from June through August starting in 1900.
-Katharine Bowden used this film in a program she performed on the Lyceum and Chautauqua circuits between 1903 and 1910.
+Katharine used this film in a program she performed on the Lyceum and Chautauqua circuits between 1903 and 1910.
 Some portions of the Bowden film have been restored and digitized by the Chicago Film Archives.
-Simulataneously, Canadian Joe Rosenthal shot a 15-minute film, Hiawatha, the Messiah of the Ojibway.
+Simultaneously, Canadian Joe Rosenthal shot a 15-minute film, Hiawatha, the Messiah of the Ojibway.
 Released in 1903, the footage has not been found, but publicity stills of the film suggest it was based on the same cast of Ojibwe actors at Debarats as the Bowden film.

 William V. Ranous directed a one-reel version with a non-native cast in 1909.
 Producer Carl Laemmle followed up the film with a sequel in 1910 titled "The Death of Minnehaha."
 In 1913, Edgar Lewis directed Hiawatha, the first feature film to cast Native Americans in leading roles.
-Seneca actor and artist Jesse Cornplanter starred as Hiawatha, and Soon-goot, a 17-year-old Native American portrayed Minnehaha.
+Seneca actor and artist Jesse Cornplanter stars as Hiawatha, and Soon-goot, a 17-year-old Native American, portrays Minnehaha.

 The 1952 film Hiawatha, directed by Kurt Neumann, cast non-Native actors in the leading roles.
 Vince Edwards was cast in the role of Hiawatha, and Yvette Duguay was cast as Minnehaha.

-The 1997 film The Song of Hiawatha, directed by Jeffrey Shore, starred Cherokee actor Litefoot as Hiawatha, Iñupiat and Cree (Métis) actress Irene Bedard as Minnehaha, and Oneida actor Graham Greene as O Kagh.
-Saulteaux Anishinaabe actor Adam Beach played Chibiabos.
-Irene Bedard also voiced the protagonist in the 1995 Disney film Pocahontas.
+The 1997 film The Song of Hiawatha, directed by Jeffrey Shore, stars Cherokee actor Litefoot as Hiawatha, Iñupiat and Cree (Métis) actress Irene Bedard as Minnehaha, and Oneida actor Graham Greene as O Kagh.
+Saulteaux Anishinaabe actor Adam Beach plays Chibiabos.